 Two things to remember :

 1. Keep calm and enjoy the view.
 Try not to get your hopes too high.
 Most days of the year, unless one is exceptionally lucky, has to return disappointed and even more tempted.
 But even if you fail to land and only get to take a trip around the islands, the views of islands, sea, sky, seagulls and a light house are absolutely stunning and totally worth the time and money spent.
-For me, it was the farthest (would be true for many of us) I had ever been into the Atlantic.
+For me, it was the farthest (would be true for many of us) I had ever been into an ocean.

 2. The boats/ferry you will ride on are fairly basic and unless you have practice, you are bound to feel sea sick on your way back.
 Avoid looking into camera screen/Phone continuously and don’t move around a lot (I know because I did both).